TheFes/cheapest-energy-hours/README.md

 [![Paypal](https://img.shields.io/badge/PayPal-00457C?&color=00457c&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/thefes)

-A jinja macro to easily find the cheapest block of hours to know when to turn on your dryer
+A jinja macro to easily find the cheapest block of hours to know when to turn on your dryer (and much more)

 # Why this macro